MrPifo/DBD-Plus/README.md

 A list of features this program can achieve:

 - Showing the **killer in pre-lobby**.
-- Can **detect a great amount of killer perks** when ingame.
 - Dangerous **Killer-Offerings**(Ebony, Ivory, Cypress Mori)
-- See how many **totems** have been cleansed.
 - Current **Map** that is played.
-- How many vaults have spawned on the current map.
-- How many pallets have spawned on the current map.
-- See amount of destroyed pallets by killer.
-- See Killer/Survivor player nametags.
-- See current hookstage of individual survivors.
-- See current action of every survivor.
-Example(Action: repairing; Action: healing; etc...)
-- See a progression slider for Borrowed-Time before it deactivates.
 - Support for Light/Dark-Theme.
 - Automatic App-Version update.

-## Perks which cannot be detected:

-- Agitation
-- Bloodhound
-- Bloodecho
-- DeerStalker
-- Discordance
-- Lightborn
-- Cruel Limits
-- Distressing
-- Frankling's Demise
-- Furtive Chase
-- Gearhead
-- Infectious Fright
-- Insidious
-- Iron Grasp
-- Madgrit
-- Monitor Abuse
-- Monstrous Shrine
-- Pop Goes The Weasel
-- Nemesis
-- Play With Your Food
-- Predator
-- Overcharge
-- Save The Best For Last
-- Shadowborn
-- Spies From The Shadows
-- Spirit Fury
-- Surge
-- Surveillance
-- Unrelenting
-- Whispers
-- Zanshin Tactics

-## Known Issues

-- Spirit Fury confuses "Destroyed Pallets" counter
-- Spirit Fury deactivated at the moment
-- Legions ultra rare addon (Iridescent Button) confuses "Destroyed Pallets" counter.

 ## Updates